marcuspang/eloflow/README.md

 - By using a custom authorization function for the payer, we can generate a signed envelope for the transaction
 - The signed envelope is returned to the client, and the user can simply proceed with the transaction as normal

+## Remarks

+I also attempted to use the [Flow-FCL](https://github.com/onflow/fcl-js) library to create a wagmi provider, but I ran into some issues with the FCL library.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.